microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-update.md

 |Content-Type|application/json.
 Required.|

 ## Request body
 In the request body, supply the new values for the fileStorageContainer properties.
-Existing properties not included in the request body will maintain their previous values.
-To optimize performance, you should not include existing values that have not changed.
+Existing properties not included in the request body maintain their previous values.
+To optimize performance, you shouldn't include existing values that didn't change.

 > [!Note]
 > Not all fileStorageContainer properties can be changed via this API.